spacetx/starfish/docs/source/index.rst

-Starfish's documentation also contains instructions on :ref:`creating image-based transcriptomics processing pipelines <creating_an_image_processing_pipeline>`, tutorials on running starfish using the API and workflow runner, and a worked example of contributing code to starfish.
+Starfish's documentation also contains instructions on :ref:`creating image-based transcriptomics processing pipelines <creating_an_image_processing_pipeline>`, tutorials on running starfish using the API, and a worked example of contributing code to starfish.
 Finally, advanced users can examine the :ref:`Data Structures <data structures>` and :ref:`Help & Reference <help and reference>` sections to learn more details about _starfish_ and its object models.